Table of Contents

 The renin-angiotensin-aldosterone system (RAAS) involves several peptide and steroid hormones to regulate fluid balance and blood pressure.

 When activated, RAAS works to increase blood pressure and fluid retention and is the target of many hypertension medications including ACE inhibitors and aldosterone receptors antagonists.
 This system starts at the afferent arterioles of the kidney.
-Modified smooth muscle cells called juxtaglomerular cells located in these arterioles detect blood pressure with stretch receptors.
-When blood pressure drops or when they are signaled by the macula densa sensing low sodium concentration the juxtaglomerular cells release the enzyme renin into circulation.
+Modified smooth muscle cells called juxtaglomerular cells located in these arterioles of the kidneys detect blood pressure with specialized receptors.
+When the blood pressure drops or when they are signaled by the macula densa for sensing low sodium concentration, the juxtaglomerular cells release the enzyme renin into circulation.

 Renin converts angiotensinogen, synthesized by the liver, into angiotensin I. This is then quickly activated by angiotensin-converting enzyme (ACE), synthesized by the lungs, into angiotensin II.
-Angiotensin II is a strong vasoactive peptide consisting of eight residues.
-It affects multiple systems to increase circulating blood volume and blood pressure.
-It causes the afferent arterioles to constrict increasing systemic blood pressure and the sodium, chloride, and water reabsorption in the kidney.
+Angiotensin II is a strong vasoactive peptide consisting of 8 residues.
+It stimulates multiple systems to increase circulating blood volume and blood pressure.
+It causes the afferent arterioles to constrict, increasing systemic blood pressure and the sodium, chloride, and water reabsorption in the kidney.

-In the brain angiotensin, II stimulates the release of vasopressin (ADH) and the thirst center.
+In the brain, angiotensin II stimulates the thirst center and the release of vasopressin (ADH).
 It also causes the adrenal glands to release the mineralocorticoid aldosterone.
-Aldosterone then affects the kidney even further to increase reabsorption of sodium, chloride, and water and also secrete potassium.
+Aldosterone then affects the kidney even further by stimulating the tubular system to increase reabsorption of sodium, chloride, and water and also secrete potassium.

 Atrial Natriuretic Peptide

 Atrial natriuretic peptide (ANP) works to oppose aldosterone.
-It is a peptide hormone that is synthesized and released by myocytes found in the atria of the heart in response to stretching (too much blood volume) or angiotensin II.
-In the kidney, it works to increase glomerular filtration rate and excretion of sodium, chloride and water.
+It is a peptide hormone that is synthesized and released by myocytes found in the atria of the heart in response to hypervolemia or angiotensin II.
+In the kidney, it works to increase the glomerular filtration rate and the excretion of sodium, chloride, and water.
 It also relaxes systemic afferent arterioles to lower systemic blood pressure.

 Antidiuretic Hormone and Osmolality